cierrateam/laravel-er-diagram-generator/README.md

 ## Prerequisites

-The minimum required PHP version is 7.1.0.
+The minimum required PHP version is 7.1.0 - compatible to PHP 8.0

 ## Requirements